donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 #### 9.2.7	Associating to the shared data

 For all publications of which the results depend on data, the data must be shared.
 These data can be shared as a Data Sharing Collection (DSC) in this DI repository, or as a collection in a DI-external repository.
-In both cases, after collection closure, the shared data can be identified by a PID.
-The RDC must be associated to the shared data by adding its PID as an attribute.
+In both cases, after collection closure, the shared data can be identified by a persistent identifier.
+The RDC must be associated to the shared data by adding its persistent identifier as an attribute.

 #### 9.2.8	RDC closure